nats-io/nats-architecture-and-design/spec/connection.md

 This method is available in all NATS Server versions.

-1. Clients initiate a TCP connection to the Server.
+1. Clients initiate a network connection to the Server.
 2. Server responds with [INFO][INFO] json.
 3. If Server [INFO][INFO] contains `tls_required` set to `true`, or the client has a tls requirement set to `true`, the client performs a TLS upgrade.
 4. Client sends [CONNECT][CONNECT] json.